Virginia Workers’ Compensation Statute of Limitations

 In life, timing is everything.
 The same goes true for obtaining your workers’ compensation benefits in Virginia if you are injured in a work-related incident.
-Indeed, there are a number of deadlines – or statutes of limitations – that you need to be aware of so that you can obtain workers’ compensation benefits in Virginia.
+Indeed, there are several deadlines – or statutes of limitations – that you need to be aware of so that you can obtain workers’ compensation benefits in Virginia.

 The experts at The Injured Workers Law Firm can help.
 We focus our practice almost exclusively on Virginia workers’ compensation claims.
 Consider reaching out to us to learn more about what we can do to make your workers’ compensation claim easy.
 We worry about all of the relevant statutes of limitations so you don’t have to.
 Call us for more information or schedule a consultation today at 804-755-7755.